-(1) Operating Ratings indicate conditions for which the device is functional, but do not ensure specific performance limits.
-For specifications and test conditions, see the Electrical Characteristics.
-The specifications apply only for the test conditions listed.
-Some performance characteristics may degrade when the device is not operated under the listed test conditions.

-(2) All voltages are measured with respect to GND = GNDTC = GNDDR = GNDE = 0V, unless otherwise specified.
+- (1) Absolute Maximum Ratings indicate limits beyond which damage to the device may occur.
+There is no guarantee of operation at the Absolute Maximum Ratings.
+Operating Ratings indicate conditions for which the device is functional, but do not guarantee specific performance limits.
+For guaranteed specifications and test conditions, see the Electrical Characteristics.
+The guaranteed specifications apply only for the test conditions listed.
+Some performance characteristics may degrade when the device is not operated under the listed test conditions. - All voltages are measured with respect to GND = GNDTC = GNDDR = GNDE = 0V, unless otherwise specified. - (3) Proper common mode voltage must be maintained to ensure proper output codes, especially during input overdrive. - (4) This rating is intended for d.c.-coupled applications; the voltages listed may be safely applied to VIN+/- for the life-time duty-cycle of the part.